Wyatt Center 346

 Ph.D., Stanford University, 1991

-Professor of the Practice and Associate Chair, Dept. of Teaching & Learning
+Professor of the Practice of Education and Director, Master's Program in Elementary Education, Dept. of Teaching & Learning

 - Ongoing redesign of course and field experiences to more effectively center candidates’ learning in clinical practice in urban schools.
 These efforts also are intended both to improve teacher preparation, and to enable schools to take steps to reorganize in ways that might better serve their students.

 - Co-leadership of the ATLAS initiative, an I3 project led by the National Board for Professional Teaching Standards to design video case materials that support the ongoing learning of prospective and early career teachers of mathematics and science.
 This work represents an important step in articulating a continuum of expectations and support from teacher preparation to accomplished teaching.